 An Effective Voice For Local Business

-The first UK Business Improvement District -BID – was founded in 2005 and there are now over 300 across the country.
+The first UK Business Improvement District was founded in 2005 and there are now over 300 across a diverse range of locations throughout the country.

-The BID levy is collected by the Southwark Council on behalf of the BID and invoices are issued for the amount due at the start of the financial year in April.
-Blue Bermondsey then invoices the Council for the amount collected each month.
+The BID levy is collected by the local authority on behalf of the BID and invoices are issued for the amount due at the start of the financial year.
+The BID then invoices the Council for the amount collected each month.

-BID member services are extremely varied, ranging from initiatives to reduce operating costs for members, making the area safer, improving the way it looks and feels, providing a calendar of events, to forging links with the local community, the local Council, stakeholder organisations and strategic agencies.
+BID member services are extremely varied, depending on the size and location of the BID.
+Services can encompass initiatives to reduce operating costs for members, making the area safer, improving the way it looks and feels, providing a calendar of events, to forging links with the local community, the local Council, stakeholder organisations and strategic agencies.

 Southwark is also home to four neighbouring BID’s, whose work has been vastly instrumental in helping to regenerate their locations and deliver positive benefits for their business members.
 Together we formed the Southwark BID forum and meet every quarter to exchange ideas and work with the Council and relative strategic bodies to address the collective challenges faced by our business members.